 There is also the Artisan Design and Artisan Mini which is more compact but boasts the same power output as the Artisan.
 You then have your more expensive mixers, like the Professional, Pro-Line, and Commercial models.
 These are top-of-the-range and are, unsurprisingly, best for commercial-level baking.

 Regardless of the model, series, or style, every KitchenAid stand mixer will have a serial number and a model number.

 Are you wondering what the age of your KitchenAid mixer is?
 Or do you want to do a KitchenAid serial number search but don’t know where to start?
 Let’s do some decoding and find out what all these numbers and letters really mean.

 Most of us probably don’t think twice about these numbers, I know I certainly didn’t when I first got my mixer.
 However, these numbers are much more important than you think.

 You can find out a surprising amount of interesting information with these two pieces of information.
-With the model and serial number you can find out when your machine was made, which factory it came from, the color, and bowl size.
+With the model and serial number, you can find out how old your KitchenAid mixer is, which factory it came from, the color, and bowl size.

 Serial Number = Specific to your individual mixer and where/when it was made

 Model number = General to the mixer model and color